Crock Pot Peach Cobbler is a delicious southern dessert recipe, with fresh peaches and a sweet golden crust, made easily in a slow cooker!

 This crockpot peach cobbler is perfection.
 It’s super quick and easy to prep, and it’s the perfect summer time dessert.

 Such a great way to use the juicy fresh peaches that are in season.
 And it’s a perfect summer recipe, because you don’t have to heat up your oven!
+We also have a creamy peach cobbler milkshake that you will love!

 I usually make it with canned peaches and a cake mix to make it super easy – since we are taking it camping after all.